ncmreynolds/retroTerm/documentation/readme.md

 void soundBell();
 ```

-These are basic methods for enabling/disabling and sounding the terminal bell.

 **[Back to top](#table-of-contents)**

 # Input

-The retroTerm library normally expects to capture all input from the terminal, rather than the rest of the application reading directly from the Stream.
+The library normally expects to capture all input from the terminal, rather than the rest of the application reading directly from the Stream.
 If you do the latter, you may get unreliable behaviour.

 Common non-alphanumeric keyboard presses (function keys, arrows etc.) have constants associated with them to make them easy to handle but if widgets are in use then often a widget will act on these keypresses and the application won't see them.
 This is particularly true of anything specified as a keyboard shortcut or keyboard navigation key (tab, back tab, arrows, page up, page down, enter etc.) that has a commonly understood meaning in a MS Windows style GUI.